How to Collect your Michigan Mini Tort

 You will be sending this information to the insurance company of the person who caused the car accident.
 The insurance company is frequently listed on the police report or UD-10.
 If the insurance company information is left blank, make copies, and send this information to the person who caused the car accident, and he will turn it over to his own insurance company.

-If there is no insurance company or if the person who caused the accident does not turn this information over to his insurance company, you can proceed to file an action in small claims court against the driver who caused the accident, or the owner and the driver in cases they are different.
+If there is no insurance company or if the person who caused the accident does not turn this information over to his insurance company, you can proceed to file an action in small claims court against the driver who caused the accident – or both the owner of the vehicle and the at-fault driver in those instances where they are not the same person.

 The insurance company will want to pay the named-insured (the person to whom the insurance policy is written), where there is a collision deductible.
 Where there is no collision deductible, and where there is no collision coverage, the insurance company will pay the vehicle owner.